 Wondering what sub-ohm vaping is?
 Puzzled over the difference between an eGo and a vaporizer?
+Check out this Glossary.
 The Language of Vaping is constantly evolving as innovative new e-cigarette products emerge.
 Acronyms abound; new ecig abbreviations appear daily and the most popular Vaping Terms and Definitions move from vaper-speak to the vernacular.

 306 – This is a style of atomizer used for dripping e-liquids.
 It is available in all levels of resistance and is 510 threaded.
 You can use a 306 atomizer with any e-cigarette that supports L88B or 510 atomizers.

 m401, m402, and m403 – These numbers refer to e-cigarette battery lengths measured in millimeters.
 The m401 model is the longest length and has the longest battery life.
 The m403 is the shortest in length and has the shortest battery life.

 510 – This number refers to the threads on an e-cigarette battery, atomizer, cartomizer or Clearomizer.
 Also known as a male thread, the 510 is by far the most popular style of e-cigarette threading because it is compatible with most electronic cigarettes available.